valkey-io/valkey-doc/docs/management/optimization/benchmarks/index.md

 redis-benchmark is to use the TCP/IP loopback.
 + The performance benefit of unix domain sockets compared to TCP/IP loopback tends to decrease when pipelining is heavily used (i.e. long pipelines).
-+ When an ethernet network is used to access Redis, aggregating commands using pipelining is especially efficient when the size of the data is kept under the ethernet packet size (about 1500 bytes).
++ When an ethernet network is used to access Valkey, aggregating commands using pipelining is especially efficient when the size of the data is kept under the ethernet packet size (about 1500 bytes).
 Actually, processing 10 bytes, 100 bytes, or 1000 bytes queries almost result in the same throughput.